 The switch uses both standard public MIBs for standard functionality and private MIBs that support additional switch functionality.
-All private MIBs begin with a hyphen (-) prefix.
-The main object for interface configuration is in -SWITCHING-MIB, which is a private MIB.
+The main object for interface configuration is in the NetgearSmartSwitch-MIB, which is a private MIB.
 Some interface configurations also involve objects in the public MIB, IF-MIB.